 Search engines can be a valuable driver of traffic and for that reason you should get a domain name that will help you rank.
 In my experience a unique and descriptive domain name has proven to work better than one of those free domain names that many choose to use.
-Here’s a guide on picking your site name.
+Here’s a guide on picking your name.

 - Produce quality content

 Regularly produce valuable content that your target audience wants.
 When possible try to make the content timeless.
-It can be entertaining, it can be educational, text-based, in video format – whatever makes your audience tick (i.e. makes them read it, engage with it and share it with their network).
-One quality blog post will mean so much more to your traffic numbers than several unoriginal blog posts.
+It can be entertaining, it can be educational, text-based, in video format – whatever makes your audience tick (i.e. whatever makes them read it, engage with it and share it with their networks).
+One quality post will mean so much more to your traffic numbers than several unoriginal posts.
 For me personally how-to guides and other educational posts with practical advice work well.
 My guide on creating quality content.

 - Include share buttons

 Allow your existing visitors to help you out and spread the word for you.
 This is the best way to reach more people.
-Include Twitter share button, Facebook “Like” button and any other “share” button that is relevant to your audience on each of your blog posts.
+Include Twitter share button, Facebook “Like” button and any other “share” button that is relevant to your audience on each of your posts.
 This is easiest done with one of many free WordPress plugins.
 For example Twitter Facebook Social Share one.

 Don’t just put 20 random share buttons on the bottom of each of your posts though.
 That will decrease the impact the buttons have as your visitors will be overwhelmed with choice and it increase the load time.
-Be selective and think where your target audience is.
-I focus on Twitter, Facebook and Stumbleupon mostly myself.
+Be selective, think which of these network your target audience spends time on and only select those buttons.